Skip to main content

 search

 An expense refers to a cost that has already been incurred for business operations.
-On the other hand, accounts payable (AP) refers to the owed money to suppliers/vendors for goods and services purchased on credit.
-Therefore, Accounts payable is not an expense.
+On the other hand, accounts payable (AP) refers to the money owed to suppliers/vendors for goods and services purchased on credit.
+Is accounts payable an expense?

 In a company’s balance sheet, accounts payable are recorded in the liabilities section as a current liability.
-However, when companies pay for invoices, it is recorded as an expense in their income statement.
+Many people often ask, “Are accounts payable an expense?”
+The answer is no—accounts payable represent money the company owes, not an expense itself.
+However, when companies pay for invoices, the payment is recorded as an expense in their income statement.
+Similarly, some also wonder, “Is accounts payable a revenue or expense?”
+It is neither; accounts payable is a liability, while only the settlement of those payables affects the expense side of the income statement.

-Thus, accounts payable is a liability for a business.
-It is necessary to maintain AP function efficiently for favorable cash flow and effective budgeting with a clear insight into payables.
-An experienced business process outsourcing (BPO) partner can help companies to boost the efficiency and productivity of their AP function.
+It is necessary to maintain the AP function efficiently for favorable cash flow and effective budgeting with a clear insight into payables.
+An experienced business process outsourcing (BPO) partner can help companies boost the efficiency and productivity of their AP function.
 They can offer high accuracy in invoice processing and data entry for better efficiency.
+Reach out to ARDEM for more information.

 References: